|Antimicrobial Stewardship in LTPAC|

 Controlling the Use of Antibiotics: Are You Ready?

-The Consultant Pharmacist, the peer-reviewed journal of the American Society of Consultant Pharmacists (ASCP), has published an informative supplement on implementing stewardship programs to help ensure facilities will be compliant with upcoming Phase 2 regulatory guidance, which goes into effect November 28, 2017.READ MORE
+The Consultant Pharmacist, the peer-reviewed journal of the American Society of Consultant Pharmacists (ASCP), has published an informative supplement on implementing stewardship programs to help ensure facilities will be compliant with upcoming Phase 2 regulatory guidance, which went into effect November 28, 2017.READ MORE

 ASCP-SIDP Certificate Program

 ASCP and the Society of Infectious Diseases Pharmacists (SIDP) launched a joint Long-Term Care (LTC) Antimicrobial Stewardship Certificate Program.
 This is a practice-based certificate program focused on the role that senior care pharmacists play in the appropriate use of antimicrobial agents in long-term care and post-acute care settings.
 Through online programming and live webinars, pharmacists will practice developing interventions at their practice sites that aim to improve patient/resident care and clinical outcomes, lower health care costs, and reduce antimicrobial resistance.PURCHASE NOW